Santa Cruz County Water Quality Status

 - Aptos Creek at Rio del Mar Beach

-The cyanobacterial blooms have receded in local waterbodies and the County is conducting screening of toxins on an 'as-needed' basis.
-Please note that it is important to avoid swimming, wading, and other water-sports during a cyanobacterial bloom.
-When toxins are present in the lake, you could be inadvertently exposed from direct skin contact, swallowing water, or inhaling droplets.
-Cyanobacterial toxins can cause rashes, skin or eye irritations, stomach upsets, or other reactions.
-Also do not allow your pets to enter the water or drink from the shore.
-More information harmful algal blooms is available from
+The County is conducts periodic testing for the presence of cyanobacterial toxins in Lakes, Lagoons, and stagnant areas.
+Please avoid swimming, wading and other watersports during a cyanobacterial bloom.
+When toxins are present, you could be inadvertently exposed by swallowing water, inhaling droplets or direct skin contact.
+Cyanobacterial toxins can cause rashes, skin or eye irritations, stomach upsets or other reactions.
+Pets are VERY vulnerable to toxicity and should be restrained from entering the water or drinking from the shore if a bloom is present.
+When in doubt, please stay out of the water.
+More information harmful algal blooms is available from: